OpenMDAO/mphys/docs/basics/model_hierarchy.rst

 The scenario group contains a coupling group and any scenario-specific computation that needs to occur before or after the associated coupled problem is solved.
 For example, a sonic boom propagator requires the flow solution as an input but this one-way coupling does not require it to be in the coupling group; therefore, it should be put in the scenario group to be solved after the coupling group converges.

-Mphys provides a library of these Scenario groups designed for specific type problems.
+MPhys provides a library of these Scenario groups designed for specific type problems.
 See :ref:`scenario_library` for details about specific standardized scenarios.
-If a particular multiphysics problem is not covered by the Mphys library, new scenarios and coupling groups can be created by subclassing the :class:`~mphys.mphys_group.MphysGroup`.
+If a particular multiphysics problem is not covered by the MPhys library, new scenarios and coupling groups can be created by subclassing the :class:`~mphys.mphys_group.MphysGroup`.

 =================